intel/virtual-storage-manager/INSTALL.md

 **Q: Can I add an node without VSM software installed into Ceph Cluster?**

 	A: It's possible.
 One pre-condition is to make sure the new node has finished all pre-flight configurations.
 VSM provides a tool named *prov_node.sh*, which will automatically provision VSM software on it, then user can discover the new server on Web UI, and add it into cluster.

+**Q: Can VSM Manage existing cluster?**

+	A: It's possible.
+Starting from v2.1, VSM offers the capability to import existing cluster, then manage it.